emqx/MQTTX/docs/manual.md

   Broker SSL port: 8883
   ```

-- If you plan to deploy a MQTT Broker running locally, we recommend you to [download EMQ X](https://github.com/emqx/emqx/releases) for installation and use.
-EMQ X broker is a fully open source, highly scalable, highly available distributed MQTT messaging broker for IoT, M2M and Mobile applications that can handle tens of millions of concurrent clients.
+- If you plan to deploy a MQTT Broker running locally, we recommend you to [download EMQX](https://github.com/emqx/emqx/releases) for installation and use.
+EMQX broker is a fully open source, highly scalable, highly available distributed MQTT messaging broker for IoT, M2M and Mobile applications that can handle tens of millions of concurrent clients.

-  Install EMQ X by using Docker:
+  Install EMQX by using Docker:

   ```shell
   docker run -d --name emqx -p 1883:1883 -p 8083:8083 -p 8883:8883 -p 8084:8084 -p 18083:18083 emqx/emqx